 We have written to all affected TDR customers to advise them of the free help and advice that is available to them.

-Ensuring the debt management sector works well is a business plan priority and we are part way through our second thematic review of the debt management sector the findings of which will be published in March 2019.
-See further information regarding this review.
+Ensuring the debt management sector works well is a business plan priority and in March 2019 we published the findings of our second thematic review of the debt management sector.

 We refuse to authorise firms that do not demonstrate that they meet our minimum standards or follow our principles, particularly in relation to treating customers fairly.
 As part of this work, we are engaging with debt management firms, trade bodies, banks and creditor organisations to ensure that customers who are affected by firms leaving the debt management market are treated fairly.